 CDC Online Newsroom Welcome to the CDC Online Newsroom, a one-stop source for journalists seeking public health information.
 Global media and the general public can access current and archived press releases, media advis

-- CDC Recommends the First Updated COVID-19 Boosterby [email protected] on September 1, 2022 at 7:49 pm
+- CDC Recommends Updated COVID-19 Vaccine for Fall/Winter Virus Seasonby [email protected] on September 12, 2023 at 5:43 pm